kimrojas/quantum-espresso-book/_sources/docs/install-smith.md

-# Installation on Smith cluster
+# Installation on Smith cluster UPDATE

 ## Using available Quantum Espresso